joshfrench/om-wiki-fork/Advanced-Tutorial.md

   (put! res (subvec remote-data start per-page)))
 ```

-When we estable our application root we'll do something like the
+When we establish our application root we'll do something like the
 following.
 You can ignore `notif-chan` and `pub-chan` for now they are
 the two other patterns we'll talk about momentarily: